Linear Causal Representation Learning by Topological Ordering, Pruning, and Disentanglement: Introduction

 Progress in CRL has advanced on several fronts since \citet{scholkopf2021toward}.
-For example, \citet{ahuja2023interventional} demonstrate that with hard interventional data, latent features can be identified up to shift and scaling transformations.
+For example, \citet{ahuja2023interventional} demonstrate that with hard interventions, latent features can be identified up to shift and scaling transformations.
 The proposed approach learns latent features by optimizing a reconstruction-based objective function.
-In \cite{buchholz2023learning}, the difference in log-densities between the observational and interventional data is used as the loss function, by minimizing which one recovers the latent features and their causal mechanisms.
-A series of papers \citep{varici2023score,varici2024linear,varici2024general,varici2024score} establish that with linear mixing functions and multi-node interventions, hard interventions lead to perfect identifiability of latent causal representations, while soft interventions result in ancestral identifiability.
-For the nonlinear mixing scenario, similar identifiability and achievability are established assuming two hard or soft intervention per node. \citet{zhang2024causal} demonstrate that, under the sparsity constraint, latent features and causal mechanisms can be recovered as a function of itself and its neighbors in the Markov network implied by the ground truth causal graph.
-In a slightly different vein, having access to only observational data, \citet{pure-obs-data} show that latent features can be identified up to a layer-wise transformation consistent with the underlying causal-ordering and further disentanglement is impossible.
-Identifiability under linear CRL and in a more general setting was analyzed in \cite{linear-causal-dis,causal-soft-dis}.
+In \citet{buchholz2023learning}, the difference in log-likelihoods between the observational and interventional data is used as the loss function, which is minimized to recover the latent features and their causal mechanisms.

-In a seminal work, \citet{jin2024learning} conducted meticulous analysis of CRL by assuming that (1) latent features follow a linear structural causal model and (2) there exists a diffeomorphic linear mixing function that maps latent features to observed data.
-Linear CRL can still be relevant in practice based on recent work suggesting that there could be a linear relationship between the high-level, latent, but causally interpretable concepts and the last hidden states of large language models (LLMs) \citep{linear-representation-park,linear-representation-llm2,linear-representation-llm3}; also see Section~\ref{subsec:real-data}.
+A series of papers \citep{varici2023sur, varici2023score, varici2024general, varici2025score, acarturk2024sample} establish the identifiability and achievability in the case where single-node intervention data are available.
+For linear transformations (from latent features to observables), under an exhaustive set of single-node stochastic-hard interventions \citep{varici2023sur}, which is defined as interventions where, under a hard intervention at node $i$, the functional dependence on its parents is completely removed and the original causal mechanism $p_i (z_i \mid z_{\text{pa}(i)})$ is replaced by an interventional mechanism $q_i (z_i)$ independent of the parent, the latent variables are identifiable up to coordinate-wise scaling and permutation consistent with a valid topological ordering, and the causal graph can be recovered perfectly.
+Under single-node soft interventions applied to every node, latent features are identifiable up to an equivalence class, and the latent causal graph can be recovered up to a permutation consistent with the topological ordering.